 "Melody" and "harmony" are interchangeable concepts.
-Any single line of a piano piece music (sometimes a pair of them) may be treated as melody, automatically relegating other lines to harmony.
-A melody in tonal music is normally a single line that determines a "song" that can be sung, whistled or hummed, independently of the details of harmony, rhythm and timing (the only specified timing is one note after the other).
+Any single line of piano music may be treated as a melody line, automatically relegating other lines to harmony.
+That said, a melody line in tonal music is normally a distinctive line that determines a "song" that can be sung, whistled or hummed, independently of the details of rhythm and timing (the only specified timing is one note after the other).
 The distinction between melody and harmony becomes blurred for melody lines accompanied by, for example, walking bass lines that can themselves be song-like.
+Examples will appear in later chapters.